Bible lesson that shows kids the real meaning of

 fine-tipped markers, and joke books.)
 Read aloud Proverbs 15:15.

-journey in life, such as people who are sick, hurting, lonely, or
+difficult journey in life, such as people who are sick, hurting,

-struggling?
-We're going to make Joy Jars for these people to help
+lonely, or struggling?
+We're going to make Joy Jars for these

 Have kids decorate their jars with paint pens.
 Then have them